cgsdfc/abs2imc.pytorch/docs/formula-en.md

 ### 2.4 Equivalent unconstrained loss and its optimization

-We transform the above objective function into an equivalent unconstrained form to take advantage of autograd and hardware acceleration of PyTorch.
+We transform the above objective function into an equivalent unconstrained form to take advantage of the auto-gradient and hardware acceleration of PyTorch.

 - Use masked softmax activation function $\sigma_M(X)$ to substitute constrains $Z \geq 0, Z 1 = 1, diag(Z)=0$.
 - Use mean squared error $\mathcal{L}_{MSE}(X, Y)$ to implement F-norm error, i.e., $\left\Vert X - Y \right\Vert_F^2$.